-- In this case study, students from the Appalachian State University Renewable Energy Initiative (REI) designed, funded and installed a $45,000 renewable energy project with two photovoltaic and solar thermal systems
+- Case Study: Appalachian State University Renewable Energy Initiative (REI) designed, funded and installed a $45,000 renewable energy project with two photovoltaic and solar thermal systems

-- This case study shows how the College of Saint Benedict saved $50,000 annually by replacing 20,000 35 watt light bulbs with 25 watt light bulbs
+- Case Study: College of Saint Benedict saved $50,000 annually by replacing 20,000 35 watt light bulbs with 25 watt light bulbs

-- Earlham College competed in the Campus Conservation Nationals, an energy and water savings competition
+- Case Study: Earlham College competed in the Campus Conservation Nationals, an energy and water savings competition

 - Higher Education in a Warming World: Business Case for Climate Leadership on Campus

 - Generation E: Students Leading for a Sustainable, Clean Energy Future (Energy Conservation and Efficiency: pages 24-25)

 - A Student’s Guide to How Corporate Oil, Gas and Coal Money Influences U.S. Energy Policy

 - Guide to Climate Action Planning: Pathways to a Low Carbon Campus